aarnphm/morph/docs/content/SRS/SRS.md

 >
 > Browser support and accessibility

-Rationale: Given we will ship the web-based version of `tinymorph` first, all version of chromium might not have support for certain file API.
+Rationale: Given we will ship the web-based version of `morph` first, all version of chromium might not have support for certain file API.
 Additionally, different browser engine have different accessibility support, which might interfere with usability.